Alfredo-Neto/Alfredo-Neto/README.md

 Currently studying OOP PHP, ReactJS and NodeJS

-- Currently studying Software Engineering at 42SP.
+- Studying Software Engineering at 42SP.

 Feel free to get in touch with me:
 :arrow_down: